 Now you need to add up annual family expenses.
-Add the grocery bills, school/college fees, electricity bills and other utility bills on monthly basis.
+Add the grocery bills, school/college fees, electricity bills, and other utility bills on a monthly basis.
 Now derive annual expenses by multiplying this amount to 12.

 Consider the Number of Years to Provide Protection For

 When you buy the life insurance policy, you need to take the number of years into account for which you want to provide financial protection to your family.
 You can decide this by looking at the number of years left for your children to start earning after your demise.
 Though you cannot decide the year when this unfortunate event will happen, you can do it on an assumption basis.

 Say, you want to provide financial cover to your family for 15 years.
 Now multiply your family’s annual expenses to 15 to derive the cash required by your family in all these years.
 And, add this amount to net liabilities to get an approximate sum assured.